Cathy-CHS/ANSSEMBLE/README.md

 The basic mechanism is derived from the real cymbals.
 The faster player hit the cymbals, the stronger the sound becomes.
 Therefore, hitting on the horizontal line with mouse cursor will create a playing point, where the corresponding amplitude changes according to the speed of the mouse.

-In the case of visual interaction, during the click/dragging, like the amplitude indicator of the Base, a circle is created which it's size depending on the speed of the cursor.
+In the case of visual interaction, during the click/dragging, like the amplitude indicator of the Bass, a circle is created which it's size depending on the speed of the cursor.
 Afterwards, when you virtually hit the line, a large circle appears and disappears in that position momentarily.
 It visually expresses an intense sound.

 ```Javascript
     function nowVel(){